From Mars to Sirius: Critical reception and legacy

 Chad Bowar of About.com commented that the album combine "extreme and heavy, but also has a lot of progressive elements", while "some songs are pure death metal, others much more mellow and atmospheric".
 Noel Murray of The A.V.
 Club also viewed that it presents Gojira in two style: "between the bouts of sonic violence, Gojira finds time for the spare instrumental".
 Niki D'Andrea of Phoenix New Times stated, "Quite simply, in a genre that usually sounds crunchy and confined, Gojira sounds huge, like the conscientious monster it is".

 Rolling Stone named the album No. 97 on their list of the Top 100 Greatest Metal Albums of All Time, and MetalSucks named it no. 9 on their list of the 21 Best Metal Albums of the 21st Century.
+Loudwire ranked it as the 15th best progressive metal album of all time, and named it the second-best metal album of 2005 in a retrospective list.
 Metal Hammer named this album No. 15 out of The 100 Greatest Metal Albums of the 21st Century.
 AllMusic's Eduardo Rivadavia describes the album as marking a turning point for the band, "gaining them access into the exclusive top echelon of the world's progressive metal elite."
 In 2018, Decibel inducted the album into their hall of fame.

 Loudwire included "Flying Whales" on their list of the 66 Best Metal Songs of the 21st Century (list sorted by year).
 Graham Hartmann said it utilized "one of the best riffs and breakdowns of the century", adding that the song "becomes more iconic as the years pass, stretching the limits of what a metal band can achieve without clean vocals or flashy guitar solos".
+Rolling Stone included the song in their list of the 100 Greatest Heavy Metal Songs, ranking it at number 70.